-Chronic pain can cause great discomfort and can affect person’s general day-to-day functionsch as walking, driving, shopping and cleaning.
-Constant pain can also affect your working lifedays off work could jeopardise your position or make you stop working all together.
+Chronic pain can cause great discomfort and can affect person’s general day-to-day functions as walking, driving, shopping and cleaning.
+Constant pain can also affect your daily life as well as your work life as it could jeopardise your position or make you stop working altogether.
 This then causes a domino effect and could cause you financial difficulty moving forward through loss of earnings.

 There have also been recent claims that chronic pain can actually affect a person’s brain chemistry in the long term.
-This in turn, can affect the nervous system and can also lead to disrupted sleep cycles and insomnia the sense-data in the brain becoming smaller in reaction to the painkes falling to sleep more difficult.
+This in turn, can affect the nervous system and can also lead to disrupted sleep cycles and insomnia.

 Why should you claim for Chronic Pain?

-Anyone who has suffered an injury whilst in workr in a public placehich has caused chronic pain should be entitled to compensation.
-Chronic pain is a life changing conditionhich may affect you financially and psychologically.
-Also, f your injury was caused at work and you feel that your employer may be at fault, you could be entitled to claim for compensation.
+Anyone who has suffered an injury whilst in work in a public place, which has caused chronic pain should be entitled to compensation.
+Chronic pain is a life changing condition that can affect you financially and psychologically.
+Also, if your injury was caused at work and you feel that your employer may be at fault, you could be entitled to claim for compensation.

 As part of a claim for chronic pain injury, we could help you recover any loss of earnings for time off work and recover any money spent on trips to the hospital.
 We can also provide the best medical knowledge and experience to help you with your case and more importantly your recovery.

-are specialists in personal injury claimsch as whiplash and injury at work and have more than 23 years of experience dealing with claims for injuries such as chronic pain.
+We are specialists in personal injury and have more than 23 years of experience dealing with claims for injuries such as chronic pain.
 You can rest assured that we will try our absolute best to get the justice you deserve, allowing you to have peace of mind while you focus on getting your life back on track.